15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 Feeds into Kaneohe Bay

-⚠️ Warning for paddlers: Kayakers and paddleboarders in Kaneohe Bay should be extremely careful not to fall in near stream mouths.
+⚠️ Warning for paddlers: Do not fall in near stream mouths in Kaneohe Bay.
 The contamination concentrates at these mixing zones.

 This next one surprises even experienced surfers…